 Thirty-four Ithaca College students from the Roy H. Park School of Communications were selected to intern at the XXII Sochi Winter Olympic Games.
 They sent in photos of their experiences at the games.

-Junior Edward Bohn sits on a curb in front of the bobsled track at the Sochi Olympic Games.
-COURTESY OF EDWARD BOHN Juniors Stephanie Khoury and Michael Sadwith pose at the ski hill.
+Juniors Stephanie Khoury and Michael Sadwith pose at the ski hill.
 COURTESY OF MICHAEL SADWITH